 Praised by the press as “a magician” (New York’s WQXR), whose "brilliant sound and remarkable technical acumen shatter any stereotype of his instrument" (New York Times), Sivan Magen is the only Israeli to have ever won the International Harp Contest in Israel.
 He is a winner of the Pro Musicis International Award, and in 2012 was chosen by a committee headed by Dame Mitsuko Uchida as the winner of the Borletti-Buitoni Trust Award.
-Magen has appeared as a soloist across the US, South America, Europe and Israel, at venues such as Carnegie Hall, Wigmore Hall, the Sydney Opera House and the Vienna Konzerthaus, and with orchestras such as the Israel Philharmonic, the Strasbourg Philharmonic, the Scottish Chamber Orchestra, the Saint Paul Chamber Orchestra, the Sydney Symphony, and the Vienna Chamber Orchestra.
+Magen has appeared as a soloist across the US, South America, Europe and Israel, at venues such as Carnegie Hall, Wigmore Hall, the Sydney Opera House and the Vienna Konzerthaus, and with orchestras such as the Israel, Tampere and Strasbourg Philharmonics, the Finnish Radio Orchestra, the Saint-Paul, Vienna and Scottish Chamber Orchestras, and the Sydney, Jerusalem and Israel Symphony Orchestras.

 A graduate of the Paris Conservatory and the Juilliard School, Magen is a sought-after teacher at international masterclasses and has served on the juries of several international harp competitions.
-He served as visiting professor at the Paris Conservatory in the spring of 2017, and is the principal harpist of the Finnish Radio Symphony since the start of the 2017-18 season.
+He served as visiting professor at the Paris Conservatory in the spring of 2017, was appointed principal harpist of the Finnish Radio Orchestra in the fall of 2017, and starting in the summer 2023 he is the professor for harp of the Hochschule für Musik Hanns Eisler in Berlin.